-To sum up, Taylor series have two problems:
+To sum up, the main issues with Taylor series are:

-- Convergence is poor when the eigenvalues of A are not clustered around a certain α, and the intermediate growth in coefficients may cause loss of accuracy. - Slow convergence comes with another issue: the cost to evaluate a polynomial of degree d is $O(n^3d)$ , with the Horner rule.
+• Convergence is poor when the eigenvalues of A are not clustered around a certain $\alpha$ , and the intermediate growth in coefficients may cause loss of accuracy.

+• Slow convergence comes with another issue: the cost to evaluate a polynomial of degree d is $O(n^3d)$ , with the Horner rule.
 There are more efficient methods that reduce the cost to $O(n^3\sqrt{d})$ , but still the cost of this method may be more-than-cubic if many terms are required.